Israel decides to partially lift month-long lockdown

-Jerusalem: Israel's special cabinet for handling the COVID-19 decided to partially lift a month-long lockdown on Sunday, by easing some of the restrictions.
+Jerusalem: Israel's special cabinet for handling the COVID-19 decided on Thursday to partially lift a month-long lockdown on Sunday, by easing some of the restrictions.

-The first phase of the exit plan will begin on Sunday amidst declining numbers of new infections, the Prime Minister's Office and the Health Ministry said in a joint statement on Thursday, Xinhua news agency reported.
+The first phase of the exit plan will begin on Sunday amidst declining numbers of new infections, the Prime Minister's Office and the Health Ministry said in a joint statement.

 Under the cabinet decision, the restriction limiting residents to a 1,000-meter radius of their homes will be lifted.